YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Can before and after photos mislead me before a wedding?

 Before a wedding, patients naturally look for reassurance.
-They may focus on the best photographs and imagine that their own timeline will follow the same path.
+They may focus on the most flattering photographs and imagine that their own timeline will follow the same path.
 But a responsible plan should be based on your examination, not on another patient’s best angle.
 Strong lighting, wet hair, styled hair, and selected camera distance can all change the impression.

 When is waiting until after the wedding the better decision?